vivngo/Parallel_Course/Github.md

 --------------------------
 ```

-For submiting the job the command is:
+For submiting the job, the command is:

 ``` r
 > bsub < NameShell.sh